 - Details of your work experience, with timeline, title and description of role and responsibilities.
 Please detail who you reported to and how many staff you were responsible for.

-Careers in Construction- CV Writing Tips
+Careers in Construction and Engineering- CV Writing Tips

-Click on the link below to find out how Stafford Lawrence Ltd works with Construction & Engineering Candidates
+Find out how Stafford Lawrence Ltd works with Construction & Engineering Candidates

 Information for Candidates working with Stafford Lawrence Ltd

 Our UK Middle East, USA and NZ job vacancy pages